Siddharth Jadhav

 Siddharth Jadhav (born 23 October 1981) is an Indian actor, entertainer and comedian widely known for his work in several Hindi and Marathi films and stage productions.
-He has received several awards including three Maharashtra State Film Awards, four Maharashtracha Favourite Kon Awards, and a Filmfare Award Marathi.
+He has received several awards including three Maharashtra State Film Awards, four Maharashtracha Favourite Kon Awards, and two Filmfare Awards Marathi.

 He is from Sewri, Maharashtra.
 He has acted in television, Marathi and Hindi films.
 He has acted in several Bollywood movies like Golmaal and Golmaal Returns but he asserts that his first love is Marathi film, TV and stage.
 Jadhav also acted in a Bengali movie named Ami Shubhash Bolchi with Mithun Chakraborty as the lead.
 Referred to in the media as the "Comedy King of Marathi Cinema".

 Personal life

 He is married to Trupti, they have two daughters.

 Career

 He made his acting debut from DD Sahyadri's Ek Shunya Baburao.
 Then he was also seen in supporting roles in Hasa Chakat Fu, Ghadlay Bighadlay, Apan Yanna Pahilat Ka?, etc. In 2004, he made his film debut from Kedar Shinde's Aga Bai Arrecha!.
 Then he received offer of Jatra movie.
 He made his bollywood debut in 2006 in Rohit Shetty's movie Golmaal: Fun Unlimited as Sattu Supari.
-In the same year, he did a play named Lochya Zala Re.
+In the same year, he did a play named Lochya Zaala Re.
 Later he has done many notable films including Bakula Namdeo Ghotale, Saade Maade Teen, De Dhakka, Mi Shivajiraje Bhosale Boltoy!, many more.
 He won the Best Comedian award in Maharashtra State Film Awards in 2008 for the movie De Dhakka.
 He also made his debut in Bengali movie Ami Shubhash Bolchi.
 He was a contestant on Sony TV's Comedy Circus Ka Naya Daur, Kahani Comedy Circus Ki, Comedy Circus Ke Ajoobe.
 He also appeared in Johny Aala Re, Baa Bahoo Aur Baby, Sarabhai vs Sarabhai and Comedy Nights Bachao.
 He also was a contestant of Nach Baliye 8 with his wife.
 He also judge many reality shows including Maharashtracha Dancing Superstar, Dance Maharashtra Dance.
 In 2016, he did a play named Gela Udat.
 He also part of Simmba as Ganesh Tawde.
 In 2021, he was seen in Radhe as Ranjeet Mawani.